Names Inspired by Alice

 Ida is a namesake-heavy vintage name that sounds both sweet and serious.

-This timeless gem can suit girls of all ages and personalities, from the ones who constantly dresses up to those who spend more time playing.
+This timeless gem can suit girls of all ages and personalities, from the ones who constantly dress up to those who spend more time playing.

 Jane